tidepool-org/command-line-data-tools/README.md

 Example:

-`data2workbook mydata.xlsx --mgdL --sort -a -i mydata.json -v`
+`data2workbook mydata.xlsx --mgdL -a -i mydata.json -v`

 >This produces an excel workbook with all data types.
 The data is inputted from the file *mydata.json*.
 All values are converted to mg/dL.
-Data is sorted chronologically.
 The process produces verbose output.

 ### generatedata
 *Generate JSON for various data-types.*